 Category History of Islam |

-Last Updated September 2024 |
+Last Updated December 2024 |

 Ash Shaikh Mir Asedullah Quadri is well known all over the world for his explanation of Islamic Tawheed, Sahih Iman, Sahih Islam and Sahih Ihsan.
 He is a scholar, historian and poet.
 He is the author of Tafseer-e-Asedi, Irshad Al Asedi, Fusus Al-Iman and over 1000 books on various Islamic subjects.
 He has curated over 200 courses for the CIF International Academy.
 He has written many research articles on religion, history and other subjects.
 He is also the Editor in Chief of CIFIA Global Journal.